-Honda CR-V owners have reported 103 problems related to seat belt (under the seat belt category).
+Honda CR-V owners have reported 106 problems related to seat belt (under the seat belt category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Honda CR-V based on all problems reported for the CR-V.

 I was driving 45 miles a hour down a street .
 I hit my brakes and they did not work and my seatbelt locked and I hit a car head on .
 I hit his driver doors front and back.
 My airbag did not deploy.

 I went to put on my seatbelt, and when the belt pulled out of the housing, it ripped completely apart.
 It was not a portion of the exposed belt, this piece always resided in the housing.
 The vehicle was stationary at the time and was in my driveway.

 See all problems of the 2000 Honda CR-V.